 …performances and films

-The first Rhythm Changes Conference will take place in Amsterdam from 2-4 September play casino online 2011.
+The first Rhythm Changes Conference will take place in Amsterdam from 2-4 September 2011.
 The international event, co-hosted with the Amsterdam Conservatory, will focus on the theme of ‘Jazz and National Identities’.
 Keynote speakers will include Professor Bruce Johnson (Universities of Macquarie, Turku and Glasgow) and Professor Ronald Radano (University of Wisconsin-Madison).
 For further information, click on the Call for Papers